shwetakodli46-wq/snake.html/README.md

 ## 👨‍💻 Developer

-Made with ❤️ by Your Name
+Made with ❤️ by Your Name Shweta CK thank you.